Dobatymo/data-algos/data-structures-and-algorithms.md

 - https://en.wikipedia.org/wiki/Bellman%E2%80%93Ford_algorithm
 - solves variant of the 'Shortest path problem' for real-valued edge weights in directed graph in O(v*e) where v and e are the number of vertices and edges respectively.
 - negative cycles are detected
-- implemented in: 'Python scipy.sparse.csgraph.shortest_path(method="BF")'
+- implemented in: 'Python scipy.sparse.csgraph.shortest_path(method="BF")', 'boost:graph::bellman_ford_shortest_paths'
 - input: 'Weighted directed graph'

 ## Johnson's algorithm